 Lesson time and duration

-I give Cubase lessons in addition to another job and musical activities.
+I give Cubase lessons in addition to another job and my own musical activities.
 Therefore, I only teach a limited number of students.
 Together, we will schedule the lessons (in terms of frequency, timing, and duration).
 For me, weekends and evenings are usually the most suitable times.
 We can schedule a few lessons in advance or plan a lesson whenever you want to learn something new.

 Usually, I teach 1-hour lessons.
 But we can also schedule longer lessons.
 If you’re an absolute beginner, a 2-hour introductory lesson is a good option to get you started right away.
 You set the pace of the lessons.

-Stopping the lessons
+Stopping and restarting the lessons

 Prices and payment